-THE OFFERING Securities offered by Artelo units ("Units"), each Unit consisting of one (1) share of our common stock and one (1) warrant to purchase one (1) share of our common stock at an exercise price of \$ Common stock offered by Artelo Up to shares Common stock outstanding after this offering Up to shares Underwriters' option to purchase additional shares and/or warrants We have granted the underwriters an option, exercisable for forty-five (45) days after the date of this prospectus, to purchase up to an additional shares of common stock and/or warrants to be offered by us pursuant to this offering at \$ per share of common stock and/or \$ per warrant, which may be purchased in any combination of common stock and/or warrants solely for the purpose of covering over-allotments.
-Use of proceeds We estimate that we will receive net proceeds from the sale of our Units in this offering of approximately \$ million based upon an assumed public offering price of \$ per Unit, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+THE OFFERING Securities offered by Artelo 6,395,348 units ("Units"), each Unit consisting of one (1) share of our common stock and one (1) warrant to purchase one (1) share of our common stock at an exercise price of \$ of the price of each Unit sold in the offering) which will be exercisable beginning on the date on which the amendment to our articles of incorporation that effects an increase in the number of our authorized shares of common stock in an amount sufficient to permit the exercise in full of the warrants, is filed and will expire on the five (5) year anniversary of the original issuance date.
+The Units will not be certificated and the shares of common stock and the warrant are immediately separable and will be issued separately in this offering.
+We do not have a sufficient number of authorized shares to permit exercise of the warrants.
+In the event that we are unable to effect an increase in our authorized shares of common stock or a reverse split, in either case in an amount sufficient to permit the exercise in full of the warrants, the warrants will not be exercisable and therefore have no value.
+In no event will the warrants have any cash value other than in connection with a fundamental transaction as described therein.
+Common stock offered by Artelo Up to 6,395,348 shares Common stock outstanding after this Up to 11,386,935 shares offering Underwriters' option to purchase additional We have granted the underwriters an option, exercisable for forty-five (45) days after the date of this shares and/or warrants prospectus, to purchase up to an additional shares of common stock and/or warrants to be offered by us pursuant to this offering at \$ per share of common stock and/or \$ per warrant, which may be purchased in any combination of common stock and/or warrants solely for the purpose of covering over-allotments.
+Use of proceeds We estimate that we will receive net proceeds from the sale of our Units in this offering of approximately \$4,660,000 based upon an assumed public offering price of \$0.86 per Unit, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We expect to use the net proceeds to us from this offering to advance our product candidates in the context of general corporate purposes, including manufacturing, research and technical development, clinical studies, capital expenditures, and working capital.
 We may also use our net proceeds to acquire and invest in complementary products, technologies or businesses; however, we currently have no agreements or commitments to complete any such transaction and are not involved in negotiations to do so.
 Pending these uses, we intend to invest our net proceeds from this offering primarily in investment-grade, interest-bearing instruments.
 See "Use of Proceeds" on page 33.
 Underwriters' warrants Upon the closing of this offering, we will issue to Ladenburg Thalmann & Co.
-Inc. ("Ladenburg") warrants entitling it to purchase up to 5% of the number of shares of common stock sold in this offering at an exercise price of 125% of the public offering price of the Units in this offering will be exercisable beginning on the effective date of our stockholders' approval of either an increase in the number of our authorized shares of common stock or a reverse stock split, in either case in an amount sufficient to permit the exercise in full of the warrants, and will expire on the five (5) year anniversary of the original issuance date.
+Inc. ("Ladenburg") warrants entitling it to purchase up to 5% of the number of shares of common stock sold in this offering at an exercise price of 125% of the public offering price of the Units in this offering will be exercisable beginning on the effective date of our stockholders' approval of an increase in the number of our authorized shares of common stock in an amount sufficient to permit the exercise in full of the warrants, and will expire on the five (5) year anniversary of the date of this prospectus.